USRSE/usrse.github.io/_posts/newsletters/2024-02-29-newsletter.md

 ## Survey on BLIS and related linear algebra software

-On behalf of The Science of High-Performance Computing group at The University of Texas at Austin, we are conducting [a brief (5-10 minute) survey](https://utexas.qualtrics.com/jfe/form/SV_2tnV2UvdhA17qUS).

-We are interested in learning about your experience with dense linear algebra software.
-Your responses to the survey will in part help us plan for the future.
+On behalf of The Science of High-Performance Computing group at The University of Texas at Austin, a [a brief (5-10 minute) survey](https://utexas.qualtrics.com/jfe/form/SV_2tnV2UvdhA17qUS) is being conducted to learn about your experience with dense linear algebra software.
+Your responses to the survey will in part help them plan for the future.
 The survey will close at 23:00 UTC on March 31, 2024.

 # Upcoming Events